PROJECTS

 BCoS & OCS COGNITIVE SCREEN BATTERIES

 During my Masters and PhD study in Birmingham, I contributed to this line of large-scale clinical trials to develop and validate the assessment tools on post-stroke cognitive functions.
-[LINK to OCS-Cantonese project site]
+Visit OCS-Cantonese project site